bozeklab/histo-miner/datasets/Datasets.md

 ## Download and Use Datasets

-Give here the link of the checkpoint that will be put **on xenodo** and instructions about how ot use them.
+Give here the link of the checkpoint that will be put **on Zenodo** and instructions about how ot use them.

 ## Dataset 1 Description